-- Risks and opportunities scoring 1-3 are retained at the unit level and managed by the responsible official.
+- Risks and opportunities scoring 1-3 are documented on the preliminary risk inventory (PRI), are retained at the unit level and managed by the responsible official.

-- Risks and opportunities scoring 4-9 are included on the institution’s risk register, reviewed by the ERMAC and PACERM, and overseen by the responsible official.
+- Risks and opportunities scoring 4-9 are included on the institution’s risk register, reviewed by the ERMOCC and PACERM, and overseen by the responsible official.

-- Risks and opportunities scoring 10-18 are included in the risk portfolio, reviewed by the ERMAC, PACERM, and President, overseen by the PACERM, and discussed with the Board of Trustees.
+- Risks and opportunities scoring 10-18 are included in the risk portfolio, reviewed by the ERMOCC, PACERM, and President, overseen by the PACERM, and communicated to the Board of Trustees.